EdwinGonzalez23/database_vending_machine_comp/README.md

   answered, an ER Diagram Schema can be created to show a high-level view of the companies database.<br>

   * Chapter 2 - Converting to Relational Model<br>
-  The ER Schema must be converted a Relational Model in order to implement a Relational Database.
+  The ER Schema must be converted to a Relational Model in order to implement a Relational Database.
 This chapter breaks down the process of mapping Entities/Relationships from chapter 1 and converting them to Relations(tables).
-Mapping considers 1 to 1, M to N, and M to N relationships as well as Strong/Weak entities.<br>
+Mapping considers 1 to 1, M to N, and M to 1 relationships as well as Strong/Weak entities.<br>
   10 practical, non-trivial queries are also answered in the theoretical langaues: Relational Algebra, Relational Calculus, and Domain Tupble Calculus.

   *  Chapter 3 - Implementation of the Relational Database. <br>